Republic of Uganda

 The Government of Uganda and together with the Upstream Joint Venture Partners are currently undertaking the developments necessary for the commercialization of the petroleum resources discovered in the Country.

-EACOP will traverse a distance of 1445km from Hoima in Uganda to Tanga in the United Republic of Tanzania.
-The pipeline will be buried throughout the entire route, and longest heated pipeline in the world.
-Other pipelines are planned to be developed in the Country.
-These include; flowlines from fields to Central Processing Facilities (CPFs), feeder pipelines from the CPFs to the collection hub, product pipeline from the refinery to the central market in Kampala, and product pipelines linking Uganda to East African countries.
+EACOP will traverse a distance of 1445km from Hoima in Uganda to Tanga in United Republic of Tanzania.
+The pipeline will be buried throughout the entire route, and longest heated pipeline in the world (Fig.5) Other pipelines are planned to be developed in the Country.
+These include; flowlines from fields to Central Processing Facilities (CPFs), feeder pipelines from the CPFs to collection hub, product pipeline from refinery to central market in Kampala and product pipelines linking Uganda to East African countries.

 Map showing the East Africa Crude Oil Pipeline